Kilmaurs: Knockland Hill or Bowie's Munt

-Views of the Munt or Knockland Hill

 Bailliehill Mount Iron Age Hill Fort

 An Iron Age hill fort is located on the summit of Bailliehill or Bullyhill Mount that overlooks the Carmel Water and Carmyle or Waterpark Farm near Knockentiber.
 The remains consist of a circular bank and ditch with a possible second bank on the north-east side.
 What may be rig and furrow inside complicate the interpretation of the site.
 It has been suggested that the hill also acted as the moot hill for the barony of Kilmaurs.

 Loupin'-on-stane

 Outside the Old Person's Cabin in the main street is a large sandstone block which is thought to be a horse-block or Loupin'-on-stane; used to aid a person to mount a horse in times past.
-This large sandstone block also has a concavity in its upper surface which is reminiscent of the 'plague stones' which would be filled with vinegar into which money could be placed either as gifts to the church or as gifts to the sick.
+This large sandstone block also has a concavity in its upper surface which is reminiscent of the 'plague stones' which would be filled with vinegar or sour wine into which money could be placed either as gifts to the church or as gifts to the sick, and help stop the spread of infection.
 An example also survives at Greystoke in Cumbria.